Tag: Trump

 No. Just being hated and despised by all and sundry does not make you a Churchill or Beethoven or Michelangelo or anyone else who was looked at askance for a time and then recognized as OMIGOD A GENIUS.

 It’s entirely possible to be seen as a worthless fool by everyone who has an opinion on the subject and actually be a worthless fool.
-It’s not only possible, it’s dead easy. … Read the rest
+It’s not only possible, it’s dead easy.
+Most people who are universally considered worthless fools are worthless fools.
+That’s how that works.
+The exceptions are the exceptions.

 Let’s go back a couple of years, to November 2015.